-Spectral reuse in wireless networks can be optimized by judicious transmit-power control.
-Most previous investigations [2] [3] adopt the minimum-transmit-power approach which aims to reduce EN.
+Transmit power control can be used to optimize spectral reuse in wireless networks.
+Most previous investigations [2] [3] adopt the minimum-transmit-power approach to reduce EN.
 HN and its associated problems remain.
 Our investigation has been an attempt to find better schemes than the minimum-transmit-power approach.
 Overall, the main contributions of this paper are three-fold:

-- 1. We have shown by an example and simulation results that power control with minimum transmit powers can create HN, which may cause a number of performance problems, including unfair bandwidth distributions in the network. - 2.
+- We have shown by a counter example and simulation results that power control with minimum-transmit powers can create HN, which in turn causes a number of performance problems, including unfair bandwidth distributions in the network. - 2.
 We have proposed and investigated two distributed adaptive power control algorithms: DAPC and PUSPC.
-When adjusting powers, these algorithms make sure that (i) no new interference relationships will be created beyond those already in existence; and (ii) no new hidden nodes will be created.
+When adjusting powers, these algorithms make sure that (i) no new interference relationships will be created beyond those already in existence; and (ii) no new HN will be created.
 These algorithms can achieve high spectral reuse by reducing EN while avoiding HN entirely.
-Thus, increasing the system throughput while alleviating the unfair bandwidth-distribution problem.
-In addition, these algorithms can be modified to allow some degree of HN for further reduction of EN to increase throughput at the expense of fairness. - 3.
-We have showed that the desirable operating points in 802.11 wireless networks fall within a region that includes the solutions given by our adaptive power control algorithms.
-In this region, there is the classical trade-off of throughput versus fairness as we adjust the degree of HN.
-However, when the degree of HN becomes too high, we enter an undesirable "non-trade-off" operating region in which not both fairness and throughput deteriorate simultaneously, even with the reduced EN.
-The min-transmit-power approach yields solutions belonging to this undesirable operating region.
+Our simulation results show that DAPC and PUSPC on average can improve the network capacity of non-power-controlled 802.11 by more than two times.
+At the same time, PUSPC achieves both better fairness and higher network capacity than the minimum-transmit-power approach.